 Appropriate personal checks, which include a DBS Enhanced Disclosure, are made on all new staff and volunteers.

-While at Fellowship Afloat, you are responsible for the care, safety, control and discipline of your group, particularly at night - though centre staff are always available.
+While at FACT, you are responsible for the care, safety, control and discipline of your group, particularly at night - though centre staff are always available.
 This includes administration of any medication or application of creams such as sun lotion.

 Responsibility for various parts of the programme or times in the day, may be delegated to group leaders - this would be agreed by prior arrangement.